jfcloutier/karma_apperception/README.md

 An Apperception Engine is a system that analyzes sequences of observations and infers causal theories that explain them.
 The engine operates by iteratively searching through a space of possible theories (doing unsupervised logic program induction), evaluating their adequacy and conciseness, and retaining the best ones based on the search criteria.

-The aim is to efficiently generate "good enough" causal theories in order to support cognitive processes.
+The aim is to generate "good enough" causal theories "quickly enough" to support cognitive processes.

 ## Core Functionality